leanbc/weather_app/README.md

 ## How to run it?

-- Git clone the repo.
+- Git clone this repo.
 - cd to the root directory and run : `make run_pipeline`

 A docker container with a Postgres database will be created and the `main.py` script will run automatically.